Easy access, notice accounts, fixed-rate bonds: how to save like an expert

 As a result, you need to find a new home for that money.

-However, there’s a trade-off here ‒ having that access means sacrificing some returns, since the rates won’t be as good.
+However, there’s a trade-off here ‒ having that access means sacrificing some returns, since the rates won’t be as good as the very best savings products on the market.

 A smarter move is likely to make use of a regular saver.
 While you will have to commit to putting money aside every month, and not accessing it for 12 months, the returns on offer are much more impressive.